Minor league football (gridiron): New resurgence

 In 2018, several figures with connections to the original 2001 XFL entered the spring-football market with rival leagues.
-The first was the Alliance of American Football (AAF), founded by Charlie Ebersol and Bill Polian, which began playing in 2019, but ceased operations eight weeks in, as the controlling owner Thomas Dundon decided to pull the plug after the league made a deal with the NFL, which planned to take ownership of 15% of the league.
+The first was the Alliance of American Football (AAF), founded by Charlie Ebersol and Bill Polian, which began playing in 2019, but ceased operations eight weeks in, after a sudden funding shortfall (caused by the federal asset freeze of a key investor, Reggie Fowler) led to a rushed midseason sale to Thomas Dundon, who halted the season after eight weeks after unsuccessfully demanding a formal NFL affiliation and subsidy.

 The second was the relaunched version of the XFL, as Vince McMahon hired Oliver Luck as commissioner.
 The league first began play in 2020, with more success and a better reception than its first iteration, and aired on ABC, ESPN, and Fox Sports.
 After five weeks of play, the XFL announced its season would end because of growing COVID-19 pandemic concerns.
-The league was on hiatus in 2021 and 2022, after it filed for bankruptcy and put up for sale by McMahon and was later sold to Dany Garcia, Dwayne "The Rock" Johnson and RedBird Capital, and began its second season on February 18, 2023.
+The league was on hiatus in 2021 and 2022, after it filed for bankruptcy and put up for sale by McMahon and was later sold to Dany Garcia, Dwayne "The Rock" Johnson and RedBird Capital Partners, and began its second season on February 18, 2023.

 Six other leagues have entered the planning stage, but have yet to launch.
 The first is the Spring League of American Football, a planned high-level minor league that was first announced in September 2016, by two former Madison Square Garden executives, but did not acquire any funding to begin play.
 As of 2023, the league appears defunct, with no official website and no news since 2018.
 Major League Football was founded in 2014, but so far only has two cancelled seasons in 2016 and 2022.
 The American Patriot League was founded in 2018 and planned to start in 2019, held two league showcase and allocated players and coaches to teams, but still hasn't launched because of the COVID-19 pandemic.
-The league is currently planning a 2023 inaugural season.
 Another planned league is the Freedom Football League, also founded in 2018, run by former NFL players Jeff Garcia, Ricky Williams, Terrell Owens, and Simeon Rice, with an initial 2020 starting season, but with no recent updates to its timeline.